nala-cub/nala-cub.github.io/_pages/about.md

 ---

 Welcome to the website of CU Boulder’s Natural Language Processing (NALA) Group!
 We develop computational models for the understanding or generation of natural language.
-Some of our current areas of interest are:
+Some of our current areas of interest are (in no particular order):

-- Multilingual NLP and low-resource languages
+- Multilingual NLP
-- Transfer learning
 - Computational morphology
 - Machine translation
+- AI and NLP for educational applications
+- Language grounding
+- Unsupervised, semi-supervised, and transfer learning

+Please also check out the website of the <a href="http://turing.iimas.unam.mx/americasnlp" target="_blank">First Workshop on NLP for Indigenous Languages of the Americas (AmericasNLP)</a>, which members of our group are co-organizing!